lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

          parameter Medium.MassFlowRate m_flow_small(min=0) = 1E-4*m_flow_nominal
          ...

    #.
-If a parameter value should not be changed by a user,
+If a parameter assignment should not be changed by a user,
       use the ``final`` keyword.

 #.
 For parameters and variables, provide values for the ``min`` and